 The tools used for proprietary software are not relevant for open source code, but what is?
-Majority of software companies do not even have the ability to track open source known security vulnerabilities.
+The majority of software companies do not have the ability to track open source known security vulnerabilities.
 The revolution will not be complete as long as some CSOs will continue to fear that there might be an unknown ‘heartbleed’ in their products again.
 The next wave of innovation will need to offer developers and software companies tools to ensure the security of their open source.

 Did you know?
 Android is perhaps the grandest success of the Open Source Movement with nearly 3 Billion devices using the mobile OS.